Reaffirmation of the College of Staten

 Dear Members of the College Community:

-As the 2016–2017 academic year commences, I would like to take this opportunity to reaffirm the College’s commitment to strengthening our diversity and inclusion efforts.
+As the 2018-2019 academic year begins, I would like to take this opportunity to reaffirm the College of Staten Island’s (CSI) commitment to augmenting its diversity and inclusion efforts in all aspects of its employment practices.

-The Equal Opportunity and Non-Discrimination Policy states CUNY’s commitment to recruit, employ, retain, promote, and provide benefits to employees regardless of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, unemployment status, pregnancy, or status as a victim of domestic violence/stalking/sex offenses, or any other legally prohibited basis in accordance with federal, state, and city laws.
+The Equal Opportunity and Non-Discrimination Policy states CUNY’s commitment to recruit, employ, retain, promote, and provide benefits to employees, and to admit and provide services for students, regardless of race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, unemployment status, pregnancy, or status as a victim of domestic violence/stalking/sex offenses, or any other legally prohibited basis in accordance with federal, state, and city laws.
 I remind you that Italian Americans are included among CUNY’s protected groups.
 Additionally, as a federal contractor, CUNY engages in affirmative action consistent with federal requirements.
 I invite you to view the Equal Opportunity Policy in its entirety, including the complaint procedures and prohibition against retaliation.

-I have assigned the responsibility for the implementation and monitoring of our compliance program to the Chief Diversity Officer, Danielle Dimitrov, Esq., who will also serve as the 504/ADA Compliance Coordinator and the Title IX Coordinator.
+I have assigned the responsibility for the implementation and monitoring of our compliance program to the Interim Chief Diversity Officer, Catherine Ferrara, Esq., who will also serve as the 504/ADA Compliance Coordinator and the Title IX Coordinator.
 The vice presidents, deans, directors, managers, and supervisors share responsibility for ensuring our compliance with these policies and laws.
-The Office of Diversity and Compliance is located in Building 1A, Room 103 and the telephone number is 718.982.2250.
-Additionally, any individual who believes that he or she has experienced employment discrimination should immediately contact Ms. Dimitrov.
+The Office of Diversity and Compliance is located in Building 1A, Room 205 and the telephone number is 718.982.2250.
+Additionally, any individual who believes that he or she has experienced employment discrimination should immediately contact Ms. Ferrara.

 William J. Fritz, PhD